✔ No account fees or minimums ✔ Up to 4.20% APY

 The Takeaway

-Clothes shopping can be fun and an ego boost, but if you’re not mindful, it’s easy to rack up the bills and possibly find yourself mired in unnecessary debt.
-Many times, there are ways to cut back on buying clothes, make the pieces you have last longer, and breathe new life into your wardrobe without going broke.
-With creativity, knowledge, and some smart moves, you can still feel good about what you wear without spending as much.
+Clothes shopping can be a fun and creative outlet, but if you’re not mindful, it’s easy to rack up the bills and possibly find yourself mired in unnecessary debt.
+By shopping with more intention, looking for the best deals, and making the pieces you have last longer, however, you can still feel good about what you wear without spending as much.

 FAQ